JuliaHEP/UnROOT.jl/README.md

 - [Laurelin](https://github.com/spark-root/laurelin) (Java)

-Here's a detailed [from-scratch walk through](https://jiling.web.cern.ch/jiling/dump/ROOT_Fileformat.pdf) on reading a jagged branch from .root file, recommdned for first time contributors or just want to learn about .root file format.
+Here's a detailed [from-scratch walk through](https://jiling.web.cern.ch/jiling/dump/ROOT_Fileformat.pdf) on reading a jagged branch from a ROOT file, recommended for first time contributors or those who just want to learn about ROOT file format.

 Three's also a [discussion](https://github.com/scikit-hep/uproot/issues/401) reagarding the ROOT binary format documentation on uproot's issue page.

 ## Status
-We support reading all scalar branch and jagged branch of "basic" types, provide indexing and iteration interface with per branch basket-cache.
+We support reading all scalar and jagged branches of "basic" types, provide indexing and iteration interface with a "per branch" basket-cache.
+There is a low level API to provide interpretation functionalities for custom types and classes.
 As a metric, UnROOT can read all branches (~1800) of CMS NanoAOD including jagged `TLorentzVector` branch.

 ## Quick Start
-The most easy way to access data is through `LazyTree`, which is `<: AbstractDataFrame` and a thin-wrap around `TypedTable` under the hood.
-It supports most accessing pattern from the loved `DataFrames` eco-system.
+The easiest way to access data is through `LazyTree`, which is `<: AbstractDataFrame` and a thin-wrap around `TypedTable` under the hood.
+It supports most accessing patterns from the loved `DataFrames` eco-system.
 ```julia
 julia> using UnROOT